Azure/sql-action/README.md

 If you *can* use the option [Allow Azure Services and resources to access this server](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-configure#connections-from-inside-azure), you are all set and you don't need to to anything else to allow GitHub Action to connect to your Azure SQL database.

-If you *cannot* use the aformentioned option, additional steps are needed.
+If you *cannot* use the aforementioned option, additional steps are needed.

 - Authenticate using [Azure Login](https://github.com/Azure/login)